decentralized-identity/keri/docs/Glossary.md

 <img src="../images/trust-over-ip-stack.png" alt="Trust over IP stack" border="0" width="600">

 #### Validator
+Known definitions of validator are:
+- _Validator of any VDS_
+- _Validator as a node in distributed consensus or participant_

-a _validator_ is anybody that wants to estblish control-authority over an identifier, created by the controller of the identifier.
-Validators verify the log, they apply duplicity detection or they leverage somebody else's duplicity detection or apply any other logic so they can say "Yes these are events I can trust".
+A _validator_ in KERI is anybody that wants to estblish control-authority over an identifier, created by the controller of the identifier.
+Validators verify the log, they apply duplicity detection or they leverage somebody else's duplicity detection or apply any other logic so they can say "Yes, these are events I can trust".

 During validation of virtual credentials for example, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.